rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 Cloud Block Storage is an excellent option for you if you:

--   Want more control over your storage or application infrastructure
+-   Want more control over your storage or application infrastructure.
--   Are looking for a high performance storage option (SSD)
+-   Are looking for a high-performance storage option (SSD).
--   Would like to add additional storage to your servers without paying for additional compute resources
+-   Would like to add additional storage to your servers without paying for additional compute resources.

 You might not be a good fit for the Cloud Block Storage service if you:

--   Are not comfortable with low-level system administration tasks, such as installing file systems, mounting and partitioning storage volumes, or installing your own applications on top of a raw storage device
+-   Are not comfortable with low-level system administration tasks, such as installing file systems, mounting and partitioning storage volumes, or installing your own applications on top of a raw storage device.
--   Are looking for a fully managed storage or database solution
+-   Are looking for a fully managed storage or database solution.
 {{< /accordion >}}

 {{< accordion title="Is Cloud Block Storage a replacement for existing Rackspace storage products?" col="in" href="accordion8" >}}

 Cloud Block Storage (CBS) is not meant as a direct replacement of any existing Rackspace products (shared or dedicated).
-CBS allows Rackspace Cloud customers to add *a la carte* storage to their existing next generation Cloud Servers and should be considered a complementary cloud-based storage offering that rounds out our entire storage portfolio.
+CBS allows Rackspace Cloud customers to add *a la carte* storage to their existing next-generation Cloud Servers.
+You can consider it to be a complimentary cloud-based storage offering that rounds out our entire storage portfolio.
 {{< /accordion >}}